Hoskins, Pirela hit 2-run HRs as Phillies stop Braves 5-4

 TRAINER’S ROOM

-Braves: OF Ender Inciarte (right hamstring strain) worked on outfield drills before batting practice but is “still a ways away” from game action, according to manager Brian Snitker.
+Braves: OF Ender Inciarte (right hamstring strain) worked on outfield drills before batting practice but is “still a ways away” from game action, according to Snitker.
 Inciarte has been out since Aug.
 17. … IF Charlie Culberson, already declared out for the season, was placed on the 60-day injured list when the team recalled C John Ryan Murphy from Triple-A Gwinnett.
 Culberson suffered multiple broken facial bones when he was hit in the face by a pitch from Washington’s Fernando Rodney on Saturday.
 He will not require surgery.

 Phillies: OF Corey Dickerson was placed on the 60-day IL with a broken bone in his left foot.
-Manager Gabe Kapler said a follow-up test revealed the fracture after initial X-rays were negative.
+Kapler said a follow-up test revealed the fracture after initial X-rays were negative.
 Dickerson had not played since Sept.
 11. RHP Edubray Ramos (right shoulder impingement) was reinstated from the 60-day IL.

 UP NEXT